 Megaprojects.
 The article onThe Other Wiki on this heavily emphasizes the negatives towards these projects.
 Although some of the criticism is valid, it seems everyone seems to forget why they are made in the first place.
 In many online discussions about them, any negative comments about them are brought to the forefront while speaking anything positive about the project is highly subjected to Opinion Myopia and Internet Backdraft...regardless of how valid both arguments are.

-Professional 'Wrestling' - see 'Theatre', but think 'Lowest Common Denominator' and 'Ho Yay'.
+Professional 'Wrestling' - see 'Theatre', and now toss in 'Lowest Common Denominator' and 'Ho Yay'.
 Of course, all the proper fighting contests are illegal now... 'sigh'.

 WrestleCrap's slogan is, "The worst in wrestling is here!" and boy, do they live up to it.
 The tone varies by subject, from light-hearted jabbing to completely hateful ranting, but, with the exception of the Rewriting The Book section, it's always negative.
 Despite their negativity (or perhaps because of the good humor they show about it most of the time), they've managed to gain quite the following in the wrestling industry, and even managed to get an audio interview with one of their most common targets, Vince Russo.

 The so-called YouTube"shooters" (intentionally put in quotes, because they're not in the wrestling business), like Bill & Doug (aka RVDTito4Life) and Kent Jones, who love to praise TNA and bash anything that's not TNA, like WWE or ROH.